andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 ![localImage](./resources/pt2-fig-1.png)

-[fig 1] The root node mutation after `reducer` computation
+[fig 1] The root node replacement after `reducer` computation

-## State Tree Mutations Using Code
+## Tree Transformation Algorithm Analysis

-A dispatch function's algorithm is the programmer's tool to transform a state tree.
-Let's visualize how various algorithms transform the tree.
+Transforming a tree with an algorithm is easy.
+But picking the best transformation algorithm is hard.
+It requires a developer to analyze the code and understand what is happening to the nodes in the tree.

-Ex.
-1
+Here is a comparison between two algorithms that modify a single value (the `date` key) in `state`.
+The resulting values will be the same, but they are completely different in their node transformations.

-This algorithm creates a new `docs` node (`Object.entries`).
-All subnodes in `docs` are also replaced with new nodes.
-Note that only one node has changed its value, but all of them have been replaced.
+In this algorithm, every single subnode in `docs` is shallow merged (AKA node replacement).
+This results in an excessive number of useless node changes.

 ```typescript
 const updateDate = (newDate, currId) => {